joedissmeyer/elastic-stack-examples/README.md

 All of the official Elastic stack examples are hosted in Github here: https://github.com/elastic/examples

 Many other configuration examples can be found on the official Elastic.co forums here: https://discuss.elastic.co/

+As always, consult the offical documentation at https://elastic.co.